ravenscroftj/turbopilot/README.md

   ghcr.io/ravenscroftj/turbopilot:v0.0.5-cuda
 ```

+You will need CUDA 11 or later to run this container.
 You should be able to see `/app/codegen-serve` listed when you run `nvidia-smi`.

+#### Executable and CUDA

+As of v0.0.5 a CUDA version of the linux executable is available - it requires that libcublas 11 be installed on the machine - I might build ubuntu debs at some point but for now running in docker may be more convenient if you want to use a CUDA GPU.

 ### 🌐 Using the API